 ALSO READNabha jail break: KLF terrorist Mintoo sent to Punjab Police remand, Pramod Kushwaha Uber brings UberWEDDINGS to 12 Indian cities Israel seeks cooperation with Punjab in different sectors IDP Education to organise Australian Education Fair in Gurgaon Punjab Police nabs two Nigerian from Delhi, recovers drugs

+A car has also been recovered from them," the DIG said.
 Police has identified the drug supply chain and are now looking for the drug-dealers who delivered bigger consignments and are trying to track the masterminds behind them, he added.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)